 • Wrinkles around the mouth become more noticeable

-This can lead to a prematurely aged appearance.
+This can lead to a prematurely aged look, which many patients don’t expect.

 7. Increased Stress on Remaining Teeth

-When one tooth is missing, others must work harder.
+When one tooth is missing, others must compensate.

 This leads to: